 - Sandwich lunch and coffee/tea during the classroom course

-- Access to the RYA online SRC course (if you booked the online course)
+- Access to the RYA online SRC course and remote instructor support (if you booked the online course)

 - Free parking at our premises

 Applying for your SRC licence

 After successful completing the SRC course, you can take the examination and apply for the GMDSS Short Range Certificate.
 The examination and application costs £60, payable to the RYA.